 Ryan and Trevor Oakes are close to completing their three-week drawing project, in which they’ve been rendering the Getty Center and Central Garden exactly as the human eye views it.
 Their last day here is this Saturday, December 24.

 Their public drawing has drawn large crowds—nearly 600 visitors checked out the work this past Sunday!—and the brothers have been there to answer questions and demonstrate their own mastery of pen, paper, and eye.
-You can see more photos of their work in our Flickr set.

 In a recent presentation to Getty staff, the brothers also provided some insight into their inspiration for their unique method of drawing, and explained their belief that we can look to cavemen for clues about how we first began to draw our world.